Proximal mediation analysis: Nonparametric proximal identification of the mediation functional

 \subsection{Alternative identification strategies}

-In this section, we establish two alternative proximal identification results to the proximal mediation formula, which rely on alternative assumptions (given in the Appendix) regarding completeness and the existence of relevant confounding bridge functions.
+In this section, we establish two alternative proximal identification results to the proximal mediation formula, which rely on alternative assumptions regarding completeness and the existence of relevant confounding bridge functions, which are given in the Supplementary Material.

-\begin{theorem} (Part 1) Suppose that there exists the following confounding bridge functions $h_1(w,M,X)$ that satisfies (\ref{fred1}) and $q_0(z,M,X)$ that satisfies
+\begin{theorem} (Part 1) Suppose that there exists the following confounding bridge functions $h_1(w,M,X)$ that satisfies (\ref{fred1}) and $q_0(z,X)$ that satisfies